Chart Color Schemes

 Health performance in Erskine is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

 Erskine faces significant health challenges, with various conditions affecting both younger and older residents.
-As of approximately June 2021, private health cover was held by about 53% (~3,174 people), slightly higher than the average SA2 area but lower than Greater Perth's 54.9%.
+The rate of private health cover stands at approximately 53%, or about 3,195 people, compared to Greater Perth's 56%.

-The most prevalent medical conditions were arthritis (affecting 15.3%) and mental health issues (7.5%).
-Conversely, 53.9% reported having no medical ailments, compared to 63.6% in Greater Perth.
-Erskine has a higher proportion of seniors aged 65 and over (46.8%, or 2,819 people), compared to Greater Perth's 27.5%.
-Despite this, health outcomes among seniors in Erskine are better than the general population.
+Common medical conditions include arthritis (15.3%) and mental health issues (7.5%).
+About 53.9% report no medical ailments, lower than Greater Perth's 63.6%.
+Erskine has a higher proportion of residents aged 65 and over at 46.7%, or about 2,832 people, compared to Greater Perth's 27.5%.
+Health outcomes among seniors present challenges despite performing better than the general population in health metrics.

 Frequently Asked Questions - Health